RICHARD P. HORWITZ

 Concentration:

-Both scholarly and applied, interdisciplinary research and writing on cultures of the U.S., emphasizing environmental emergencies, ethnographic fieldwork, everyday life and cultural relations across national and occupational boundaries.
+Both scholarly and applied, interdisciplinary research and writing on culture and everyday life in the U.S., emphasizing environmental issues (especially agriculture and emergency management), ethnographic fieldwork, and cultural relations across national and occupational boundaries.

 Recent projects include: